Back in the day, VW's were everywhere and finding a decent used one for sale was no

 Look closely at the edges of the body panels (like the bottom of the doors) for small bulges or bubbles

-in the paint that look like a scab on your arm.
+in the paint that look like a blister or scab on your arm.
 The bubble may be caused by

 impurities or rust just under the paint or (worse) they may indicate a serious rust

-problem that started on the other side of the panel and has finally gotten so bad
+problem that started on the other side of the metal panel and has finally gotten so bad

 that it's reached the painted side of the panel.